Must (in Greek moustos and in Latin vinum mustum, meaning “young wine”) is freshly pressed grape juice.

 Palouzes (moustalevria) was made during the autumn with fresh grape juice.
 During winter, they would use epsima to make grouta, which is similar to moustalevria.
 The concentrated grape syrup was then diluted in water and made a pudding which they thickened with flour.

-Other things they would make are moustokouloura, halva in which they added epsima instead of honey or souppouthkia, fried pieces of stale bread, and after frying the bread, the remaining oil would be discarded and epsima added to make a simple dessert.
+Other things they would make are moustokouloura, pishies, kattimerka, halvas in which they added epsima instead of honey or souppouthkia, fried pieces of stale bread, and after frying the bread, the remaining oil would be discarded and epsima added to make a simple dessert.

 Last October when I went to Cyprus I brought a lot with me and still have some in the refrigerator.Some of it I wrapped in cling film and placed it in the deep freezer and when I defrosted it, it was as fresh as when I brought it with me.

-As I said they made large quantities as apart from eating palouze, hot or cold, they would make soutzoukos out of the same mixture and what was left, they would make kiofterka.
+As I said above, they would make large quantities as apart from eating palouzes, they would make shoushoukos out of the same mixture and what was left, they would make kiofterka.

-For kiofterka, they would put the cream in big baking tins and when it cooled down this could be cut into rhombus (diamond shaped) or rectangular pieces about 3 X 2 inches long but not very thick, about ½ inch and would leave them to dry in the sun for many days in large tsestos to eat them during the winter.
+To make kiofterka, after making palouzes and shoushoukos, they would put the leftover pudding in big baking tins and leave it a couple of days.
+They would then cut it into rhombus (diamond shaped) or rectangular pieces about 3 X 2 inches long but not very thick, about ½ inch thick and would leave them in a “tsestos” to dry for many days in a shady place for several days to dehydrate.
+They became hard but chewy but still delicious and they would eat them during winter.

 The recipe for palouzes is included in my cookbook “Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste!”